NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/MSU-HPC_user_guide.rst

 MSU FAQ
 =======

 **What are the differences between Orion and Hercules?**

-Although the ``/work`` and ``/work2`` file systems are mounted on both Orion and Hercules (via a shared InfiniBand interconnect), you should expect Orion an dHercules to behave like standalone HPC systems.
+Although the ``/work`` and ``/work2`` file systems are mounted on both Orion and Hercules (via a shared InfiniBand interconnect), you should expect Orion and Hercules to behave like standalone HPC systems.

 Here are some of the key differences: